griffio/ktor-server-01/ReadMe.md

 https://render.com/

+Free Tier usage

 * Link GitHub account to Render
 * Allow access to the GitHub repo
 * Create a new Render Web Service for Docker
+* Build & Deploy settings
+* Set repo branch
 * Set health check to /health
-* Leave Dockerfile settings to defaults
+* Leave Dockerfile and other settings settings to defaults

 ### Multistage Dockerfile

+* Stage 1 - Run the gradle build to create fatJar with all dependencies
+* Stage 2 - Containerize the executable jar

-This is because Render service checkouts the repo and executes a Docker build - support for Container registry see https://feedback.render.com/features/p/deploy-docker-images-from-public-private-registries
+This is because Render service checkouts the repo and executes a Docker build - yet to support deploy from Container registry see https://feedback.render.com/features/p/deploy-docker-images-from-public-private-registries

 Deploy Application log on start-up